 A relatively off-the-beaten-path island a few years ago, Milos has quickly become a popular alternative to Mykonos and Santorini.
 It's the most southwestern island in the Cyclades, home to white-washed towns, colorful fishing villages and one of the most spectacular beaches in all of Greece.
 Below is my complete guide to Milos that includes the best beaches, daytrip ideas, travel tips, photo locations, hotel and Airbnb recommendations and restaurants suggestions, as well as a complete four-day itinerary that will maximize your time on the island.
+This post may contain affiliate links.

 If there were beaches on the moon, I'm certain they'd look like Sarakiniko.
 OUTFIT DETAILS: Swimsuit linked here.